ErinaTheDummy/SwordToShield/Character_Creation/Classes/Warlock.md

 ```

+### Pact Feature: Call of The Void (level 1)
+As a reaction to being targeted by an attack you may expend a hit die to fill
+your attacker's head with the sickening influence of the void, forcing them to
+reroll the attack and make a wisdom saving throw against your spell save DC or
+gain 1 non-roleplay madness effect.

+### Pact Feature: Demon's Wrath (level 5)
+Whenever you roll a 19 or a 20 on an attack that attack deals an additional
+damage die of damage.

+### Pact Boon: Maddening Gaze
+As an action on your turn you may expend 5 hit dice and expell a 40 foot cone of
+maddening energy from your eyes.
+Any creature within the area must make a wisdom
+saving throw against your spell save DC or become distraught with madness,
+dropping their wisdom, intelligence, and charisma scores to 4 and incapacitating
+them for 1 minute.
+Affected creatures may repeat this saving throw at the end of
+each of their turns.

+---

 ## Celestial
 The heavens reach out to grant you angelic powers.
 An angel, most likely a
-power, has sought you to do the bidding of the heavens on the prime material.
+power, has sought you to do the bidding of the heavens on the material planes.

-### Pact Feature: Holy Affinity (level 1)
-Each time you rest you may choose 1 priest spell of your maximum spell level
-or lower to prepare and cast.
-In addition, When you deal necrotic or force
-damage, you may choose to deal radiant damage instead.

-### Pact Feature: Angel's Grace (level 5)
-As an action on your turn you may expend 3 hit dice and form angelic wings,
-granting you a flying speed equal to your walking speed.
-Additionally, Radiant
-damage dealt by you ignores resistance and immunity.

-### Pact Boon: Heavenly Descent
-You learn a ritual to return one good hearted creature to life.
-Over the course
-of 8 hours you may perform a ritual to cast the Raise Dead spell.
-The total cost
-for the material components of this spell is 750 GP.

----

 ### Pact Spells
 You are granted additional spells by your patron at different levels, these